-Location Survey and Scouting Reports- There are dozens of considerations to make when shooting at a new location.
-This checklist will prevent hours of delay caused by forgetting to take important factors into account.
-If you have someone serving as a scout, just fax them these forms so you can get the information you need before arriving on location.
+Location Survey and Scouting Reports – There are dozens of considerations to make when shooting at a new location.
+This checklist can prevent hours of delay caused by forgetting to take important factors into account.
+If you have someone serving as a scout, email or fax them these forms so you can get the information you need before arriving on location.

 Shot Logs – Have you ever wasted time looking for a video clip while editing?
 When you’re ready to edit, shot logs become an essential guide to the inventory of footage that you have available.